 Employment plans are completed as part of the initial assessment and anytime that there is a change.
 Employment plans are not done for exempt clients.
-The employment plan is developed with the clients input and lists short term and long term goals.
+The employment plan is developed with the clients input and lists short term and long term goals and a copy is provided.